NotHari/Double-Encryption-for-Image-Steganography/README.md

-# Implementation of Cryptographic Algorithms for Steganography
+# Double Encryption for Image Steganography

 Image Steganography can be used to communicate secretly by hiding data within images, audio files and other media.
 However, it is easy for a cybercriminal to decrypt these media files and extract the data which poses a severe threat to integrity.